 Federal rules under Section 121 allow eligible homeowners to exclude a portion of capital gains after meeting ownership and use tests.
 Section 121 applies to primary residences only.
 Investment properties are not eligible for this exclusion but may qualify for deferral through a 1031 exchange.

-Work With a Trusted 1031 Exchange Company Serving Missouri
+Work With a Trusted Missouri 1031 Exchange Company

 A 1031 exchange in Missouri can be an effective strategy for investors seeking to preserve capital, reposition portfolios, and take advantage of the state’s central location and diverse economy.

-Whether you’re exchanging agricultural land, upgrading multifamily assets, or reinvesting into industrial or logistics properties, First American Exchange Company provides experienced Qualified Intermediaries, secure fund handling, and proven experience to keep your exchange compliant from start to finish.
+Whether you’re exchanging agricultural land, upgrading multifamily assets, or reinvesting into industrial or logistics properties, First American Exchange Company provides experienced 1031 exchange services in Missouri, including secure fund handling and proven support to keep your exchange compliant from start to finish.

 Sign up for updates.